 - The itk::LabelCollectionImageToLabelImageFilter class simply convert a itk::LabelCollectionImage to a labeled image stored in a itk::Image. - The itk::LabelCollectionImageToBinaryImageFilter put all the objects in the foreground of a binary image stored in a itk::Image.
 It is intended to be used with an image produced by the itk::BinaryImageToLabelCollectionImageFilter.
-The background values of the original image can also be restored by this filter. - The itk::LabelCollectionImageToMaskImageFilter class can be used to mask an image with the objects of the itk::LabelCollectionImage. - Finally, itk::LabelCollectionImageToAttributeImageFilter produce an itk::Image with the value of the attribute of the objects of the itk::LabelCollectionImage.
+The background values of the original image can also be restored by this filter. - The itk::LabelCollectionImageToMaskImageFilter class can be used to mask an image with the objects of the itk::LabelCollectionImage.
+With that filter, the image can be cropped to contain only the non-masked zone3, or the non-masked zone padded by a user defined number of pixels. - Finally, itk::LabelCollectionImageToAttributeImageFilter produce an itk::Image with the value of the attribute of the objects of the itk::LabelCollectionImage.
 This filter is mostly useful to have a global view of the attribute values in the image.